jzzheng22/hlp21-project-group-3/doc/buswire.md

  - XYPos is translation vector.
  - Not implemented yet, will do when incorporating manual routing.

+`UpdateWidth of cId : CommonTypes.ConnectionId * w : int`
+- Updates the with of a connection to value found from width inferer

 ## Interface Functions (called by Sheet)

 `BusWire.getBoundingBoxes (mouseCoord: XYPos) (model : Model)`